 Another option for providing clean water at the source is to move to more use of pump wells or rainwater harvesting.
 These sources clearly were less contaminated with fecal coliforms.
 We note, however, that from a public health perspective the presence of fecal coliforms in 25% of samples in both these sources is generally not considered acceptable.
-An additional with pump wells is ensuring their continued function.
+An additional concern with pump wells is ensuring their continued function.
 Although relatively uncomplicated, pump wells do require maintenance and are susceptible to damage, vandalism and breakage (Fig. 22).
 We did not systematically survey pump wells in the region, but estimate that around 1⁄2 of pump wells visited were not functioning.
-A more robust arrangement is needed to ensure their sustainability if they are to be promoted.
+A robust arrangement is needed to ensure their sustainability if they are to be promoted.
+Maintaining functional water harvesting technologies is notoriously difficult, with an estimated 30-40% of handpumps in sub-Saharan Africa broken at any one time.14 However, there are good lessons that can be drawn from programs on what factors correlate best with maintaining functional water harvesting technologies (Foster 2013).

 Water from pump wells was also more saline than other sources, which could hinder their usage.
 This is consistent with reports that boreholes in the area often suffer from salinization, especially after several years of operation.
 Despite these caveats, pump wells are desirable to communities due to their ease of use and their greater reliability in the dry season.
 Their use would reduce (but not eliminate) the likelihood of consuming contaminated water.
 Well sited and well managed pump wells would increase the benefit of sand dams to communities.